Hemophilia and other coagulation disorders: neurologic aspects

 Lumbar punctures and epidural catheterizations are common procedures.
 Failed procedures result in loss of diagnostic information or inadequate analgesia or anesthesia.
 Ultrasound has been shown to reduce the risk of failed procedures in addition to reducing the risk of traumatic procedures and the number of needle insertions and reinsertions.
 The 4 P’s (position, preparation, projection, and puncture) continue to remain the very essence of these procedures.

 Epidural injection.
-Sicard and Cathelin were the first to perform and describe lumbar epidural anesthesia in 1901 (23).
+Sicard and Cathelin were the first to perform and describe lumbar epidural anesthesia in 1901 (24).
 It was used frequently in the early 1900s because of the relative safety compared to complications associated with general anesthesia at the time.
-Since then, epidural anesthesia has been regarded as a safe procedure although some authors have suggested that neurologic complications, first reported in 1921, have been underreported (Usubiaga 1975; Dahlgren and Tornebrandt 1995; 38).
+Since then, epidural anesthesia has been regarded as a safe procedure although some authors have suggested that neurologic complications, first reported in 1921, have been underreported (40).

-• At least one trained assistant to hold the patient
+• At least 1 trained assistant to hold the patient

 Needles.
-Based on the tip designs of the needles, three groups of spinal needles are available; these are named Quincke, Whitacre, and Sprotte needles.
+Based on the tip designs of the needles, 3 groups of spinal needles are available; these are named Quincke, Whitacre, and Sprotte needles.

 Although the larger diameter needle might be associated with the higher incidence of postdural puncture headache, the narrower the needle, the more flexible it is.
 This greater flexibility of a thinner needle often results in greater difficulty when passing it through tough tissue.
 Ideally, a thinner needle should be chosen--a pencil-point (27 G) when possible.
 But with a rigid back, 22 G with a Quincke tip is ideal.